tomsaleeba/swarm-rest/README.md

   1. docker >= 18.06
   1. docker-compose >= 1.22.0
-  1. credentials for perform SELECT queries on the production Ausplots SWARM postgres DB, or another DB if you choose.
+  1. credentials for performing `SELECT` queries on the production Ausplots SWARM postgres DB, or another DB if you choose.
 See section below for creating this user.
   1. AWS credentials for IAM user to store ElasticSearch snapshots (use `./create-aws-s3-user-and-bucket.sh` script to create)

 To start the stack: